MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    6. Enable Knowledge role for the ServiceNow account

       Access the ServiceNow account you created with ServiceNow Principal ID as User ID and assign the knowledge role.
-Instructions to assigning a role to a ServiceNow account can be found here, [assign a role to a user](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
-Refer to the table mentioned under Service account in the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index user criteria permissions.
+Instructions for assigning a role to a ServiceNow account can be found here, [assign a role to a user](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).

       Use Application ID as client ID (from step 3.1), and client secret (from step 3.2) in the admin center configuration wizard to authenticate to your ServiceNow instance using Microsoft Entra ID OpenID Connect.
 </details>
 ### 3. Access permissions